darleenann/MyCode2022/README.md

 # MyCode2022
-# Learing python and ansible.
+# Learning python and ansible.
 Hopefully will be able to use it more now.
 tracking my code

 # mycode (Project Title)